ElJayRight/old-notes/README.md

 # README
 This is a collection of everything I have done relating to Cyber Security and Programming.
-Currently I'm focusing on Hack The Box machines at the moment, trying to do at least 3 a week.
+Currently I'm doing the OSCP!!
+So going to be doing a bunch of OSCP like boxes and content.